mmoreram/doppo/README.md

 Oh, no way... another Dependency Injection container written in PHP?

-Well, in fact it is, but the purpose of this project is not to be used in production, but discuss some interesting topics about what is the best approach to build a Dependency Injection Container.
+Well, in fact it is, but the purpose of this project is academic, to discuss some interesting topics about what is the best approach the building of a Dependency Injection Container.

 Doppo is a basic DIC implementation, with some features (nothing new, just what I think is the most important and useful) implemented.
-Is developed using TDD, with several refactoring iterations through many architectural changes.
+Is developed using TDD, with several refactoring iterations through several architectural changes.

 So, what is all about?
 Let's take a look at the features.